 - Saving Private Ryan has some clerks who land ashore next to Capt.
 Miller's position to set up a command center.
 When Miller's only translator is killed, a replacement is drawn from the command center staff, and he ends up with a green Corporal who had been drawing maps and hasn't fired his weapon since basic training.
 Resentment towards REMF soldiers even gets a bit of Lampshade Hanging, as Miller immediately takes note that the command center troops all have easy access to hot coffee and fresh food, while he's probably been living on C-Rations since he came ashore.

-- Double subverted in the Full Metal Jacket - the officer in charge of the Marine combat correspondents, Lieutenant Lockhart, states his intention to stay where he is comfortable - "in the rear, with the gear" - and that very evening the base comes under heavy artillery attack.
-Later in the movie it's however made clear that being posted on the rear base is still relatively much safer than being a front-line rifleman.
+- Double subverted in Full Metal Jacket - the officer in charge of the Marine combat correspondents, Lieutenant Lockhart, states his intention to stay where he is comfortable - "in the rear, with the gear" - and that very evening the base comes under heavy artillery attack.
+Later in the movie, however, it's made clear that being posted on the rear base is still relatively much safer than being a front-line rifleman.

 - At the beginning of Redliners, a group of elite commandos on R&R want a drink.
 The REMF behind the bar sneers at their battered BDUs and refuses to serve them.
 The Redliners (a term that means "about to blow") take this badly.
 Trouble ensues.